m5stack/M5Stack-Camera/README.md

 - We have two versions of the psram camera(A model and B model) as the following figure shown.

-- If you are using the B model, you need to make the following changes.
+- This repository is A model firmware.
+If you are using the B model, you need to make the following changes.

 *The difference between `ESP32CAM` `M5Camera(A model)` `M5Camera(B model)`: https://github.com/m5stack/M5-Schematic/blob/master/Units/m5camera/hardware_diff_with_ESP32CAM_M5Camera.md*